fabric8io/gofabric8/README.md

 gofabric8 is used to validate & deploy fabric8 components on to your Kubernetes or OpenShift environment
 								Find more information at http://fabric8.io.

+When deploying, by default the latest release version is used.
+In order to deploy a specific version you can use the `--version` flag as detailed below.

 ## Getting started

 ### Download & run